-The best way to address the complications of Diabetes is to prevent it in the first place.
-For some people that is easier said than done.
-Plus, genetics and the aging process itself, for some people, gives you a bigger risk for developing Diabetes.
+The best way to address the complications of diabetes is to prevent it in the first place.
+For some people, that is easier said than done.
+Plus, genetics and the aging process itself, for some people, give you a bigger risk for developing diabetes.

 One of the bigger problems with this disease is that it makes any other health issue you may ever develop worse.
 This is why having an advance plan for the financial cost and burdens of longevity should be a big part of your retirement planning process.

 Affordable Long-Term Care Insurance will pay for your choice of quality care in the setting you desire, either in your own home or in a facility.
-People require long-term care services due to illness, accidents or the impact of aging.
+People require long-term care services due to illness, accidents, or the impact of aging.
 Diabetes is just one of many issues that will impact us as we get older.
-A burden of caregiving will be placed on your family or your family will pay for professional caregivers from your savings … or even both … unless you plan.
+The burden of caregiving will be placed on your family, or your family will pay for professional caregivers from your savings … or even both … unless you plan.

-The best time to plan is prior to retirement when you will enjoy more options and better health.
-Can you obtain Long-Term Care Insurance if you have Diabetes now?
-The answer is yes … but you must have overall good health and have your Diabetes under good control.
+The best time to plan is before your retirement when you will enjoy more options and better health.
+Can you obtain Long-Term Care Insurance if you have diabetes now?
+The answer is yes … but you must have overall good health and have your diabetes under good control.